 Breakaway (or exploder) zipper

 Some wetsuits have a special zipper designed to help you get your wetsuit off as quickly as possible.
-Unlike a conventional zip which requires you to pulling the zip all the way down, a breakaway zipper splits open when you tug at the top and easily separates to help you swiftly pull down your wetsuit.
+Unlike a conventional zip which requires you to pull the zip all the way down, a breakaway zipper splits open when you tug at the top and easily separates to help you swiftly pull down your wetsuit.

 Brick session